Elvis Andrus Preview, Player Props: White Sox vs. Padres

 Elvis Andrus At The Plate

-- In 26 games this season (23.9%), Andrus has picked up an RBI, and in 15 of those games (13.8%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Andrus has picked up an RBI in 23.9% of his games this year, with two or more RBI in 13.8% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.